Home » Blog

 For most people, this is so much harder than it sounds, because of their FOMO (fear of missing out).
 Businesses rely on your FOMO to get their promotions in your hot little hands.
 Remember that every coupon is available with a quick Google search.
 So is every event calendar.
 And even every blog post.
 Unsubscribe, unsubscribe, unsubscribe.

 This means you must block off enough time each day to get all the way to the bottom of your inbox in one way or another.
 If you need X hours a day to deal with your email, make sure you’ve scheduled X hours daily.
 Then, when you are in your scheduled time to read and respond to your email, respond to them all in one standard way or another.
-If a particular email is going to take more than five minutes to read and respond to, put it in a folder (“to do this week”) and add whatever it entails to your task list.
+If a particular email takes more than five minutes to read and respond to, put it in a folder (“to do this week”) and add whatever it entails to your task list.
 That email is a different kind of work now—it’s a part of a project or something that requires more than just emailing.